isabella232/win32-pr.es-es/desktop-src/TermServ/imstscnonscriptable-portablepassword.md

 ## <a name="property-value"></a>Valor de propiedad

-La nueva parte de la contraseña, en formato codificado portable.
+La nueva parte de contraseña, en formato codificado portable.

 ## <a name="error-codes"></a>Códigos de error